 In 2008, I recieved my BSc from New Mexico State University where I studied Electrical Engineering, Applied Mathematics and Computer Science.
 My undergraduate thesis was a historical analysis of first century Christian literature.
 In 2011 I recieved an MPhil in Information Engineering from the University of Cambridge (UK).
 My master's thesis showed how to extract complex mental representations using simple tasks.
 In 2018, I completed a Ph.D. in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.
-My Ph.D. thesis (slides) describe methods for the prognostication of comas, after cardiac arrest.
+My Ph.D. thesis (slides) describes several machine learning methods for the prognostication of coma, after cardiac arrest.

 Knowledge is the greatest wealth, and should be freely shared.
 I have organized several hackathons, contributed to reviews in my field, and helped teach courses on Machine Learning for Critical Care (HST.953 workshop, IAP.ML4CC slides + code).
 I was also an editor and author for a book on the secondary analysis of electronic health records (100,000+ downloads).

 As an undergraduate, I recieved the Goldwater Scholarhship, and graduated as my school's Outstanding Engineer.
 I was the recipient of the Gates-Cambrdige scholarship, which generously funded my MPhil.
 As a doctoral student, I have been supported by competitive grants from the Salenrno Foundation, and the National Institutes of Health.